DmitryKolchin/NoComments/Docs/Development Journal/Development Journal.md

 ![](./Resources/Combat%20System/Architecture.jpg)

+*Figure 8.
+Class hierarchy scheme*

 Let me explain the components in more detail:

 #### Combat Component
 This component, which is central to the entire system, handles the shared logic between Player Combat and AI Combat.
-As per the [Unreal Engine 5.5 Documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/components-in-unreal-engine), components are ideal for encapsulating common behaviors that can be shared between different actors.
+As per the Unreal Documentation [(Components in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community, s.d.)](https://dev.epicgames.com/documentation/en-us/unreal-engine/components-in-unreal-engine), components are ideal for encapsulating common behaviors that can be shared between different actors.
 The **Combat Component** provides a public interface and implements all the core functionality.
 Here’s a breakdown of its key functions:
 - `LeftHandJab()` and `RightHandJab()` trigger the respective punch animation montage.
 - `StartBlock()` and `QuitBlock()` activate and deactivate the blocking state for the owning character.
  These functions modify a boolean variable within the component.